stagas/meryl/README.md

 * <...> declared variables are partial, so they match everything till they meet '?', '/', or '.' character.

-You can now register any handler you want
+You can now register any handler you want.
+Note again that 'this' keyword refers to handler context and contains some required information.
+Please read code again for details.

 	meryl.h("GET /post/<pid>.html",
 		function() {